dn-m/Plan/Architecture.md

 For example, a performer may select to **filter** out any given attribute of any part in the score.
 Furthermore, they may add a number of different types of **annotations**.
 The model layer stores these modifications abstractly, and presents an updated model of the score model when needed.

 The only product of the model layer is a `ScoreModelSegment`, which is an abstract representation of the graphical objects comprising a `System`'s-worth of music.
-That is, the objects contained within the `ScoreModelSegment` are knowledgeable of "musical time", and not their horizontal placement.
+The objects contained within the `ScoreModelSegment` are knowledgeable of "musical time", and not their horizontal placement.

-This product will in turn be transformed into a `System` by the `ScoreViewLayer`.
+This product will in turn be transformed into a `System` by the `ScoreViewLayer`, where concrete graphical dimensions are known.

 ```Swift